klayrHQ/klayr-module-registry/.github/ISSUE_TEMPLATE/bounty-module-program-template.md

 name: Bounty module program template
 about: Template for creating a module bounty
 title: ''
-labels: ''
+labels: backlog
 assignees: ''

 ---

 **Difficulty:** easy / intermediate / hard

+### Module Name:
-**Module Name:** The name of the module.
+The name of the module.

+#### Module Description:
-**Module Description:** A brief description of the module and its functionality.
+A brief description of the module and its functionality.

+#### Module Specification:
-**Module Specification:** A detailed specification of the module, including:
+A detailed specification of the module, including:

 - **Purpose:** The purpose of the module and the problem it solves.